mzeleniuk/Chidori/README.md

 Run `grunt` for building and `grunt serve` for preview.

+Run `node api` for API listening.

-The application uses MongoDB NoSQL database.
+The application uses [MongoDB](https://www.mongodb.org) NoSQL database.